bjesus/air/README.md

 YOUR_USERNAME ALL=NOPASSWD: /usr/sbin/rfkill
 YOUR_USERNAME ALL=NOPASSWD: /usr/sbin/pm-suspend
 YOUR_USERNAME ALL=NOPASSWD: /sbin/poweroff
+YOUR_USERNAME ALL=NOPASSWD: /usr/sbin/chroot
+YOUR_USERNAME ALL=NOPASSWD: /bin/mount
+YOUR_USERNAME ALL=NOPASSWD: /usr/bin/tee
 ```

 6. Set some font-size optimizations by copying `~/.config/awesome/.Xresources` to `~/.Xresources` and `~/.config/awesome/settings.ini` to `~/.config/gtk-3.0/settings.ini`